Ayush-Mahariya/weather-dashboard/README.md

 3. Make your changes
 4. Submit a pull request

-## 📄 License

-MIT License - see LICENSE file for details.

 ## 🆘 Support

-For support, please open an issue on GitHub or contact [your-email@example.com]
+For support, please open an issue on GitHub or contact [ayushmahariya123@gmail.com]